 Company financial ratings are measured on the Better Business Bureau and Am Best.
 For any company you are considering, you should always look at their financial history reports.

 If you are working with your agent, ask how long the company has been in business and how long they’ve been offering Medicare Supplements.

 Be careful in working with companies that are just now getting into the Medicare space.

-Peace of mind is as important and the coverage you are getting.
+Peace of mind is as important.
 If you are being pressured into doing business with a company you’ve never heard of, remember to pause and do some research.